top of page

 3. Power Needed For Common Appliances

 The next step involves developing a clearer picture of the customer’s energy needs moving forward.
 Historic analysis already takes into account whatever power-hungry appliances already exist in the home.
 But with growing families and more electronic gadgets, it’s likely those power needs will grow over time.
-In fact, “electrifying” one’s home is very common among solar power customers, whether they replace:

-• Gas-guzzling cars with electric vehicles (EVs)
+• Gas-guzzling cars with electric vehicles (EVs) and plug-in hybrid vehicles (PHEVs)

-• Natural gas furnaces with electric alternatives
+• Natural gas or propane furnaces with electric alternatives, such as heat pumps

 In addition, many customers can also make energy efficiency improvements throughout their homes.
 Swapping out incandescent lightbulbs with LEDs, for example, helps to reduce electricity consumption.
 And this allows you to install a slightly smaller solar panel system to cover that homeowner’s energy needs.